Vermilion Energy Inc. (VET): Skating on Thin Ice? We Know the Answer

-Vermilion Energy Inc. (NYSE:VET) went down by -0.10% from its latest closing price compared to the recent 1-year high of $12.07.
-The company’s stock price has collected -5.25% of loss in the last five trading sessions.
+Vermilion Energy Inc. (NYSE:VET) went up by 5.18% from its latest closing price compared to the recent 1-year high of $12.07.
+The company’s stock price has collected -1.09% of loss in the last five trading sessions.
 Press Release reported on 11/09/21 that Vermilion Energy Inc. Announces Results for the Three and Nine Months Ended September 30, 2021

 Is It Worth Investing in Vermilion Energy Inc. (NYSE :VET) Right Now?